 Lesson Plan - Get It!

 Have you ever seen how ceramics are made?
-As you can see, the liquid slip — or liquid ceramic — is poured into the mold.
+As you can see in the above image, the liquid slip — or liquid ceramic — is poured into the mold.
 After a couple of days, a cast ceramic is made!
 Did you know that "fossils" can be made in a similar way?

 - Have you ever heard of a "fossil" before?